 I like the idea of being in the room and discussing things with a CEO peer group.

-Currently I am a member of The Strategic Coach, a similar CEO coaching service based in Toronto.
+Currently I am a member of Strategic Coach (see my Strategic Coach review).
+It is a similar CEO coaching service based in Toronto and Chicago.
 The idea of Vistage appeals to me in order to network more locally with other CEOs in New York City and Manhattan.